Havana Quick Facts

 Cuba's unique blend of cultures from Africa, Europe and Asia, coupled with its unparalleled economic and political history, serve to create a fascinating and complex environment in which to study and live.

 The Sarah Lawrence College program is based in Havana, a city of 2.1 million people and located on the northwest coast of the island.
 It is a lively city that is full of contrasts and can be explored easily by foot or public transportation.
 The University of Havana serves as the host institution to the program.
 The university was established in 1728, is the largest and oldest university in Cuba, and its programs and research centers enjoy a fine international reputation.
 The university's current enrollment is approximately 6,000 students.

-Please note the early application deadline of January 31 for the fall 2013 program.
+Please note that Sarah Lawrence College has an early application deadline of February 1 for the fall program.

 Students take four courses - mandatory Spanish, two electives and a core seminar course (1.0 Pomona credit each).
 The latter is conducted through Centro de Estudios Demograficos (CEDEM), a unique research center at the University of Havana.
 Designed exclusively for Sarah Lawrence in Cuba students, the course examines gender, health, education and sustainable development throughout Cuban society.
 You will study theoretical as well as practical perspectives on life in Cuba.

 The program offers a wide range of courses in the humanities, social sciences, and the arts, all of which are taught by recognized experts in their fields.
 All classes are taught in Spanish and you should expect most of your classmates to be Cuban.